instructure/canvas-lms/packages/canvas-rce/README.md

 # Canvas Rich Content Editor

+_WARNING:_ While our intent is to make the RCE avaiable outside of canvas-lms, it currently has dependencies on canvas that make that impossible.
+Please be patient.

+---

 The Canvas LMS Rich Content Editor extracted in it's own npm package for use across multiple services.
 This npm module is used in pair with a running `canvas-rce-api` microservice.